magiclyde/laravel-blog/README.md

 5. php artisan migrate
 6. php artisan db:seed

-> note: The bootstrap/cache & storage directory must be present and writable.
+> Notice: The bootstrap/cache & storage directory must be present and writable.

 ## More
 ### Disable registration
 If you want to disable registration for new users, just edit **Auth\RegisterController.php** file and override the showRegistrationForm() with the following code:

     protected function showRegistrationForm()
     {